commercialhaskell/stack/doc/lock_files.md

 If the `stack.yaml.lock` file exists, its last modification time is compared against the last modification time of the `stack.yaml` file and any local snapshot files.
-If any of those files is more recent than the `stack.yaml` file, then the update procedure is triggered.
+If any of those files is more recent than the `stack.yaml` file, and the file hashes in the lock file do not match the files on the filesystem, then the update procedure is triggered.
 Otherwise, the `stack.yaml.lock` file can be used as the definition of the snapshot.